k20302040/poker-game-theory-lab/learning/learning_milestones.md

                                                      Learning Milestones

+Feb 21, 2026

 	Note:
-		- this doc will track all major learning achievements
+		- This doc will track all my major milestones
-		- it will essentially serve as a summary of the learning log
+		-It is essentially a summary of the learning log